- Help for:

 Signposting – Is the medical term for directing people to the most appropriate professional to help them based upon their answers to some high-level questions.

-Sleep-trained Dentist – A dentist that has undergone special interest training in sleep.
+Sleep-trained Dentist – A dentist that has undertaken special interest training in sleep.
 As such they are able to obtain professional indemnity insurance.